Stroke & Vascular Disorders

 Breath-holding spells, described more than 400 years ago, are paroxysmal clinical events that occur between the ages of 6 months and 4 to 6 years in which vigorous crying is interrupted by end-expiratory apnea, followed by cyanosis or pallor, loss of consciousness, and occasionally by a clonic seizure or myoclonic movements.
 Though virtually always triggered by a stimulus (pain, fear, or anger), the misconception still exists that the child “does it on purpose.”
 They are terrifying to parents or caregivers, but are often dismissed by clinicians in a cavalier manner due to their benign long-term outcome and the misconception that they occur in “spoiled children.”
 This article reflects studies regarding presumed autonomic dysregulation, rare occurrences of asystole, and seizures.
-The authors expand on recent studies proposing possible treatment options in children with breath-holding spells.
+The author expands on recent studies proposing possible treatment options in children with breath-holding spells.

 Breath-holding spells are paroxysmal clinical events in infants and young children in which vigorous crying is typically followed by a relatively brief period of apnea, cyanosis or pallor, loss of consciousness, and occasionally, by clonic movements of the limbs.
 The term is a perhaps a misnomer.
 “Breath-holding spells” suggests a volitional aspect in the suspension of breathing following inspiration, whereas these events are typically are associated with end-expiratory apnea and cannot be completely reproduced voluntarily by the child.

-References to breath-holding spells appear in the literature as early as the writings of Nicholas Culpeper (1616-1654): "There is a disease. . . in children from anger or grief, when the spirits are much stirred and run from the heart to the diaphragms forceably, and hinder or stop the breath. . . but when the passion ceaseth, this symptom ceaseth" (32).
+References to breath-holding spells appear in the literature as early as the writings of Nicholas Culpeper (1616-1654): "There is a disease. . . in children from anger or grief, when the spirits are much stirred and run from the heart to the diaphragms forceably, and hinder or stop the breath. . . but when the passion ceaseth, this symptom ceaseth" (33).

-Breath-holding spells were later characterized as paroxysmal but nonepileptic events (59; 55).
+Breath-holding spells were later characterized as paroxysmal but nonepileptic events (60; 56).
 Early investigators also brought to attention the differentiation between cyanotic and pallid breath-holding spells.
 Since that time, there have been numerous hypotheses and theories regarding the etiology, prognosis, and management of breath-holding spells.
 Various terms have been used to describe the less common pallid breath-holding spells (including reflex anoxic seizures, white breath-holding attacks, pallid infantile syncope, and nonepileptic vagal attacks).
 In contrast, the cyanotic type are usually implied by the term breath-holding spells or referred to as cyanotic infantile syncope.

 Seventy-five percent of children with breath-holding spells begin to have spells by 12 months after birth, and 90% by 18 months.
 The incidence of breath-holding episodes typically peaks in the second year after birth, with spells occurring more than once a day in some cases.

+Types of breath-holding spells.
 A distinction is made in the medical literature between cyanotic breath-holding spells and pallid breath-holding spells.
 Cyanotic spells are most common, pallid spells least common, and a mixture of the 2 types intermediate in frequency.
 Cyanotic and mixed events are precipitated by a brief period of crying resulting typically from anger, fear, pain, or frustration.
 Occasionally, the inciting event is not evident to an observer.
 The period of crying is often less than 15 seconds.
-Generally, the longer the children cry, the less likely are they to have a spell (32).
+Generally, the longer the children cry, the less likely are they to have a spell (33).
 Pallid spells typically involve little crying and often no breath holding.

 At the end of expiration, the child stops breathing with his mouth open in a "silent scream" position.
 Deepening cyanosis or progressive pallor develops with an appearance of being dazed.
 After approximately 10 seconds to 30 seconds of apnea, the child may become unconscious and develop opisthotonus, jaw clenching, hand fisting, tonic posturing with fine jerking movements, or urinary incontinence, followed by limpness.
 Tonic or tonic-clonic events are common, occurring in 84% of cases in one study (07).
-Although these events typically last under 10 seconds, episodes of longer duration may be associated with postictal stupor lasting several minutes (55; 52).
+Although these events typically last under 10 seconds, episodes of longer duration may be associated with postictal stupor lasting several minutes (56; 53).
 Physiological changes consist of tachycardia, hypertension, and decline in oxygen saturation.
-High-amplitude slowing (32) or electrodecremental changes consistent with transient hypoxia characterize the EEG changes.
+High-amplitude slowing (33) or electrodecremental changes consistent with transient hypoxia characterize the EEG changes.

-A majority of children have 1 spell to 6 spells per week, whereas 25% of the children have 1 spell or less per month (20).
+A majority of children have 1 spell to 6 spells per week, whereas 25% of the children have 1 spell or less per month (21).
 Fifteen percent of children with breath-holding spells have more than 1 spell per day.

-For the overwhelming majority of children, breath-holding spells, whether cyanotic or pallid, are benign, with normal developmental and intellectual outcome (41).
-Children with breath-holding spells do not develop epilepsy, but are more likely to have syncopal episodes in adulthood (55; 13), suggesting that autonomic aberrations are common to both breath-holding spells and syncope (48; 40).
-In rare cases, breath-holding spells have been followed by status epilepticus (28; 65; 64).
+For the overwhelming majority of children, breath-holding spells, whether cyanotic or pallid, are benign, with normal developmental and intellectual outcome (42).
+Children with breath-holding spells do not develop epilepsy, but are more likely to have syncopal episodes in adulthood (56; 13), suggesting that autonomic aberrations are common to both breath-holding spells and syncope (49; 41).
+In rare cases, breath-holding spells have been followed by status epilepticus (29; 66; 65).

-Death following a breath-holding episode is exceedingly rare (68; 77; 76; 70), but may be related to intrapulmonary shunting during expiratory apnea.
-However, most children who have died during "breath-holding" have serious conditions such as brainstem gliomas, tracheoesophageal fistula, or tracheostomy (79).
+Death following a breath-holding episode is exceedingly rare (69; 79; 78; 71), but may be related to intrapulmonary shunting during expiratory apnea.
+However, most children who have died during "breath-holding" have serious conditions such as brainstem gliomas, tracheoesophageal fistula, or tracheostomy (81).
 Children with associated airway abnormalities may be at greater risk.